 Your references will support intellectual ability, academic achievement and potential, motivation and interest in the course and subject area, and ability to work effectively both independently and in a group.

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 Statement of purpose:

-- evidence of your understanding of, and suitability for, the proposed area of study
+- evidence of interest in, experience of, and understanding of the proposed area of study;

-- your ability to present a coherent case in proficient English.
+- your ability to present a reasoned and coherent case in English.